WireMCP MCP server

 }

-The configuration file is typically located at /Users/YOUR_USER/Library/Application Support/Claude/claude_desktop_config.json on macOS.
+On macOS, this configuration file is typically located at /Users/YOUR_USER/Library/Application Support/Claude/claude_desktop_config.json.

 Other MCP Clients

 WireMCP works with any MCP-compliant client.
-Simply configure the client to use the command node /path/to/WireMCP/index.js in their MCP server settings.
+Simply configure the client to use the command node /path/to/WireMCP/index.js.

 Available Tools

-• capture_packets: Captures live traffic and returns packet data as JSON
+• capture_packets: Captures live network traffic and returns packet data as JSON

 • get_summary_stats: Provides protocol hierarchy statistics